-Bostico International can provide a court interpreter fluent in the professional knowledge, skills, and abilities required for our legal systems as outlined by Her Majesty's Courts Service (HMCS Interpreting).
+We provide professional court interpreters fluent in the knowledge, skills, and abilities required for our legal systems as outlined by Her Majesty's Courts Service.
 Communication in courtroom proceedings may be more complex than that in other settings or in everyday life.
 Court interpreters need appropriate qualifications relevant to the legal processes and procedures; a combination of fluency in both the source and target languages as well as a proficiency in legal terminology.
 We only use qualified and experienced court interpreters to further guarantee the quality and professionalism of our interpreting service.
 Prices for our standard languages are in accordance with the CPS legal aid system (see also: Legal aid interpreter services).

 DPSI, NRPSI, and APCI Interpreter